ABIDING PRESENCE LUTHERAN CHURCH

 What if I or my child need to get up and leave in the middle of the worship service?

-Is there a religious education program, children's choir, or a summer Vacation Bible School program available for my children in addition to attending worship services?
+Is there other programming for my children in addition to attending worship services?

 Yes!
 Our congregation has a strong and dedicated programs for children from babies and toddlers to 12th grade and an adult education program as well.
-We also have pre-communion instruction, a two-year confirmation program, and opportunities for children and youth to sing in worship.
-We offer Vacation Bible School every summer.
+We also have pre-communion instruction, a two-year confirmation program, and opportunities for children and youth to lead and sing in worship.
 Learn more here.

 Practical Information